tansawit/my-mac-setup/README.md

 - I use the [One Dark Pro theme](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme) with the [Hack Nerd Font](https://github.com/ryanoasis/nerd-fonts)

+#### [Vim/NeoVim](https://neovim.io/) - Hopeful future main editor

+- I really like the idea of doing almost anything without having to touch my mouse.

+- Slowly getting the hang of the common key bindings and starting to build a set of plugins that help me with working with easier/faster.

 #### [Jetbrains Toolbox](https://www.jetbrains.com/toolbox/app/)

 - To manage my PyCharm installation